 Check out your software ahead of time.
 Make certain that it works on all the computers you'll be using.
-If you're using a software package that allows linking stations (i.e. more than one computer tied together) make sure that they can communicate with each other before Field Day starts.
-Have a handy sheet available with the most commonly used commands.
+If you're using a software package that allows networking stations (i.e. more than one computer tied together) make sure that they can communicate with each other before Field Day starts.
+Have a sheet available with the most commonly used commands.
 Consider a meeting where everyone can sit down and become familiar with the computer and software before Field Day.
 Also, have a sheet available at each station with a list of the ARRL\RAC Sections for easy reference.

-Whatever software you use should have an "auto-save" feature.
+And don't forget to have some "emergency" logging and dupe sheets in case of computer failure.
 Make sure your computer has the proper date and time set before operating.
 This will save you many problems in the long run And remember, for your submission to ARRL you just submit a list of stations worked by band an mode, not a complete log, so Cabrillo is not required.